Tuesday, 1 June 2010

 When we finally hobbled away, we were both in sandals in the hope of lessening the pain.
 It seemed worth a try.
 At the graveyard we admired the twelfth-century lantern of the dead, with its slitted top through which benedictory lamplight once shone down on the souls in residence.

-We took the GR on a farm track past a pond, and then took a short cut to avoid a senseless loop, hitting the bitumen again at l’Aumône.
+We followed the GR, a farm track past a pond, and then took a short cut to avoid a senseless loop, hitting the bitumen again at l’Aumône.
 Soon we were on the outskirts of the big town of la Souterraine, our destination for the night, and it was beginning to rain, but we were not worried.

 Having signed up in the office and handed over €9.20,we asked when the restaurant would be open, and were told that it was closed for the next several weeks, having recently been sold.
 Suddenly everything changed.
 We had no food except for the leftovers from lunch.

-The best idea would be to go to a hotel, but the nearest one was two kilometres away, at the station, and Keith’s foot was so painful that he could barely walk at all.
+The best idea would be to go to a hotel in the town, but the nearest one was two kilometres away, at the station, and Keith’s foot was so painful that he could barely walk at all.
 We had no choice but to stay where we were.

 We huddled in the laundry for a while, until a break in the weather allowed us to dash out and put up the tent on an unkempt patch of grass.
 Then we found another shelter – a sort of concrete bunker under the laundry, used for games, with a few iron tables and chairs stacked in a corner.